Manello/hla_mod_XenThug/README.md

 Here is a list of the currently available maps:

 - **Warehouse:** The first fully functional Map featuring the XenThug Gamemode.
 Fight against crabs, zombies, combines and many more in an atmospheric environment!
-You can download the map Here LINK MAP DOWNLOAD.
+You can download the map [Here](https://github.com/Manello/hla_mod_XenThug/releases/download/WarehouseV1/XenThug-Warehouse-V1.zip).

 - **Demos:** These maps have been proof-of-concepts in the past and do not offer a real gameplay experience.